remind101/negapollo-ts-bug-squash/README.md

 brew install httpie
 ````

 3. Go to https://www.classchirp.com and log in with the credentials provided by your interviewer.
-Make note of your auth token and CSRF token.
+Make note of your auth token and CSRF token. :sparkles:

-4. Make your first request using `httpie`!
+4. Make your first request!

 ```
 # The class ID in this request is correct for the account we've set up!